laravel-notification-channels/cmsms/README.md

 ],
 ```

-## Setting up your Cmsms account
+## Setting up your CMSMS account

-Add your Cmsms Product Token and default originator (name or number of sender) to your `config/services.php`:
+Add your CMSMS Product Token and default originator (name or number of sender) to your `config/services.php`:

 ```php
 // config/services.php